 Learning Jèrriais is helping me to understand why Granny and Pops told me to 'brush your hairs' in the plural and used expressions like boudîn boudot when I was in a sulk!
 If it wasn’t for learning Jèrriais I wouldn’t know that the little room at the top of the stairs in their house at L’Éta (L'Etacq) was called lé cabinet I wouldn’t know about lé mér, the vraic marker in the sea at St Ouën, or the previous existence of les bèrcas d’falaises (cliff sheep) around Sorel Point.
 Although my grandparents used to speak Jèrriais around me all the time when I was young, I never before considered learning it.
 Now I wish, more than ever, that I could turn the clock back and ask them to teach me.

 What’s more, I feel like I have broken down the barrier I had to language learning.
 It’s so satisfying.
 I’ve been bitten by the language bug and I want to become a fluent speaker of Jèrriais but I also want to go on to learn French; something that has never really appealed to me before.
-My son Harry has decided he wants to learn Jèrriais too and has joined one of the Pallions (Jèrriais speaking centres) to learn with me.
+My son Harry has decided he wants to learn Jèrriais too and has taken up the opportunity to learn with me in Jèrriais club at school.
 I invite you to join us by accessing the learning resources on this website as well as on the new education site Learn Jèrriais.

 Jersey’s traditional language Jèrriais is derived from Norman French and until the German Occupation was spoken by the majority of Islanders, including my grandparents.